cloudflightio/autoconfigure-gradle-plugin/README.md

 This plugin is an opinionated approach to configure a Gradle project automatically by convention.
 It supports to automatically configure various plugins to reduce boilerplate code in Gradle projects.

+As an example, instead of applying the Kotlin Plugin manually, the AutoConfigure-Plugin does that automatically for you when we detect a folder `src/main/kotlin` inside your module, and we also automatically configure the Kotlin plugin with sensible defaults (encoding, JVM runtime).

+The idea is similar to Spring Boot, where beans are being auto-generated and auto-configured based on the current classpath.

+## Requirements

+This plugin requires at least Gradle 7.4 and Java 8.

 ## Installation

 You can apply that plugin via the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.cloudflight.autoconfigure-gradle)